 Not all ATMs are equipped for UPI cardless cash withdrawals.
 You must look for ATMs that clearly display the ‘UPI Cash Withdrawal’ or ‘Interoperable Cardless Cash Withdrawal (ICCW)’ option on their screen.
 Attempting to find this option on an unsupported ATM will only waste your time and cause frustration.

 Always confirm the ATM’s capabilities before you begin the process.
-This simple check can save you from unnecessary delays and ensure you’re at the right machine for the service you need.
+This simple check can save you from unnecessary delays and ensure you are at the right machine for the service you need.
+If the ATM does not support this feature, you will simply not find the option on the main menu.

 Missing Key Prompts